ca0v/vue-lab/vue-202/freight-rate/README.md

 * Is the data importable?
 * Is the data printable?
 * Is the data shareable?
 * Is the user authenticated?
+ANS: Active Directory
 * Is the user authorized?
+ANS: Active Directory
 * Is the user audited?
+ANS: Active Directory

 ### Assumptions